jordonsc/icarus_qol/README.md

 * Removed the clogging mechanic from Water Wheels
 * Increased Water Wheel power output to 5,000
-* Increased Solar Power output to 10,000
+* Increased Solar power output to 10,000
+* Increased Wind Turbine power output to 5,000
 * Increased Generator output to 15,000

 Food